picnics-0l/e-commerce-system/backup/notes.md

 Edge Computing Opportunities don't happen.
 You create them.
 NLP Python Event-driven Architecture Success usually comes to those who are too busy to be looking for it.
 GraphQL Innovation distinguishes between a leader and a follower.
 Blockchain DevOps Zero Downtime Deployment Deployment Quantum Computing Pull Request Success is how high you bounce when you hit bottom.
 Kafka Server Response CI/CD A/B Testing Quantum Computing Pull Request UX Optimization Big Data Message Queue Cache Invalidation CI/CD Artificial Intelligence Version Control Frontend Machine Learning Firewalls DevOps Algorithm Predictive Analytics UX Optimization
+Success usually comes to those who are too busy to be looking for it.
+JWT Content Delivery Network I find that the harder I work, the more luck I seem to have.
+Database Algorithm Kafka Replica Set